ctstone/botbuilder-logging/README.md

 ## What is logged?

-All of the available properties on each incoming and outcoming [Activity](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-3.0#activity-object) are automatically stored by the middleware.
+All of the available properties on each incoming and outbound [Activity](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-3.0#activity-object) are automatically stored by the middleware.

 The TypeScript interface for stored log entries is defined as

 ```TypeScript
 interface LogEntry {
   date: Date;